 Angling for the IBM Selectric.
 The hated self-correcting typewriters.
 Changing ribbons.
 Typing envelopes.
 Typing letters.
 White out.
-The utter excitement of the rare “Prestige Elite” element ball.
+The utter excitement of a new font.
 Typing tests.
 Temp jobs.
 Typing file folder labels.
 Filing.
 Answering phones.
 Decorating the front desk with my cheap clothes and bleached blonde hair and red lipstick and black pumps from Payless with a low heel, and heel caps perpetually worn down to the nail.

 There was a time, when I first started out, when the biggest obstacle I had to overcome was my horror at the thought of having to work for the rest of my adult life when all I wanted to do was be home, alone, thinking, writing, my time my own.

 There was a time in my career when all my pent up ambition looked to the future and saw nothing on the horizon except some horrid executive secretary position at some point years in the future after I had more experience and skill.